Tboss09/blogsInMarkdown/Localhost.md

-## How to view a Website (Create-React-App) hosted on port 3000 in your phone's browser😲😨🥶.
+## How to view a Website (Create-React-App) hosted on port 3000 in your phone's browser😲.

 ---